A TRADITIONALLY BUILT, GENERAL SAIL CARGO SHIP

-The ship will be a steel replica of the Dutch clipper ship Noach.
+The ship will be a steel replica of the Dutch clipper ship, Noach.
 Originally built in 1857 in Kinderdijk.
 Noach has been called the fastest Dutch sailing vessel ever!
-The EcoClipper prototype500 will be the first of a fleet fast, traditionally built, emission-free cargo packet ships.
+The EcoClipper prototype500 will be the first of a fleet of fast, traditionally built, emission-free cargo packet ships.
 A packet ship carries cargo and passengers on a regular schedule.

 m2 Sail Area